Neuffexx/DisplayKeys-IS/README.md

   - +Make Preview more accurate to final result
 - Improve Image Splitting Logic
 - Automate Image Assignment to Profiles !
 BaseCamp Software !
 (Need to look into how)
-- Add Saving/Loading presets aka. profiles
-  (in case you find combos that work for you, ie. for specific resolutions/aspect ratios)
-- Add Grid Offset input, that can be seen and adjusted in the Previewer
 - Add GIF support, for the Previewer
   (Splitting functionality already supports it)
-- Add Pop-up Windows in case of an error, required user confirmation, or to notify the user of any action (i.e. Action Completed)
-- Add Drag & Drop support, will let you drag your Image straight into the App if of a supported format

 <pre>